masak/strangelyconsistent-blog-posts/boxes-and-pebbles.markdown

 [here](http://egmo2014.tubitak.gov.tr/sites/default/files/solutions-day2.pdf),
 problem 5.)

-## Enumerating all solutions
+## Enumerating all answers

 We might consider ourselves having solved the problem completely, but it feels a bit weird to leave it at that.
 Can't we get a list of all the answers too?

 I started writing a custom recursive solution, but ended up recognizing what I was doing from the output I was getting.
-(And from the fact that the number of solutions of each size led me to [this OEIS sequence](http://oeis.org/A000041).)
+(And from the fact that the number of answers of each size led me to [this OEIS sequence](http://oeis.org/A000041).)

 What we're looking for is really a kind of integer partitions.
 That makes